 - Maintaining and improving performance in working dogs and athletes

 The most common conditions we treat tend to be orthopaedic (bone-related) or neurological (nerve-related) by origin.
 This includes conditions like osteoarthritis, intervertebral disc (spinal, back) disease (both conservative and post-operative management), cranial cruciate ligament disease (in the knee), and degenerative myelopathy, amongst others.

-At The Ralph, our Physiotherapy and Rehabilitation Service, headed by Kim Sheader, is available to both in- and out-patients.
+At The Ralph, our Physiotherapy + Rehabilitation Service, delivered by Kim Sheader, Charlotte Barton and Brinna Hayes is available to both in- and out-patients.
 This means we care for both those animals staying with us, for example after having had an operation, as well as those patients who pop in specifically for physiotherapy and rehabilitation appointments.
 The service works closely with our other departments to deliver the holistic and compassionate care each and every patient deserves.